Whiteness and the contingent other: doing language rights and art in the settler colony

 Hoang Tran Nguyen: PhD Creative Work Components

-Like language and education, diasporic settler artistic practices are incorporated into temporal iterations of whiteness in the settler colony.
-I argue the critical approaches elaborated in this thesis attempt to eschew or unsettle this continuum in contemporary art and the settler nation state.
-In adopting a critical approach that can be characterised as hairy and contingent, I argue a social practice of dialectical non-identity exceeding the horizon of the institutions of art can provide learnings for artistic activities oriented towards anti-coloniality and anti-racism.
-Discussions of three creative experiments staged across distinct modalities and compositions of voice help to tease out the conjunctural tensions of the campaign and my contributions.
+Discussions of three creative experiments staged across distinct sites and compositions of voice help to tease out the tensions of the campaign and my contributions as an artist researcher.
+Like language and education, diasporic settler artistic practices can be incorporated into the project of whiteness in the settler colony.
+In talking through the creative experiments, I argue the adoption of artistic models and critical approaches elaborated in this thesis attempt to eschew or unsettle this orientation in contemporary art and the settler nation state.
+These models and approaches can be characterised as hairy and contingent.
+They offer evaluations of the relational labours and ethical considerations that arise when crossing institutional sites and pursuing the political aims of community organising.
 I argue this thesis makes conceptual and methodological contributions to artistic research and to understanding community engaged artistic practice in the settler colonial state.